A Re-classification of Information Seeking Tasks and Their Computational Solutions: Model-Based RL Approaches

 In 2018, \citet{DBLP:conf/sigir/FengXLGZC18} proposed an actor-critic framework for search result diversification.
-Its state is defined as a tuple $[q, Z_t, X_t]$, where $q$ is the query, $Z_t$ the current ranked list, and $X_t$ the set of candidate documents.
-The action is choosing the next document to select.
-The transition is then to append a document at the end of $Z_t$ and remove it from $X_t$:
+Its state was a tuple $[q, Z_t, X_t]$, where $q$ was the query, $Z_t$ the current ranked list, and $X_t$ the set of candidate documents.
+The action was to choose the next document.
+The transition model was about to append a document at the end of $Z_t$ and remove it from $X_t$:

-where $\oplus$ is an appending operation.
-They use Monte-Carlo Tree Search (MCTS) \cite{DBLP:conf/aiide/ChaslotBSS08} to simulate and evaluate the policy.
+where $\oplus$ is the appending operator, they then used Monte-Carlo Tree Search (MCTS) by \citet{DBLP:conf/aiide/ChaslotBSS08} to evaluate the model and suggest the policy.